 Label Description Delete Check to delete the entry.
 It will be deleted during the next save.
 A string identifying the view name that this entry should belong to.
-The View Name allowed string length is 1 to 32, and only ASCII characters from 33 to 126 are allowed.
+View Name The allowed string length is 1 to 32, and only ASCII characters from 33 to 126 are allowed.
 Indicates the view type that this entry should belong to.
-Possible view types include: View Type Included: an optional flag to indicate that this view subtree should be View Type included.
-Excluded : An optional flag to indicate that this view subtree should be excluded.
+Possible view types include: Included: an optional flag to indicate that this view subtree should be included.
+View Type Excluded: An optional flag to indicate that this view subtree should be excluded.
 Generally, if an entry's view type is Excluded , it should exist another entry whose view type is Included , and its OID subtree oversteps the Excluded entry.
 The OID defining the root of the subtree to add to the named view.
-The OID Subtree allowed OID length is 1 to 128.
+OID Subtree The allowed OID length is 1 to 128.
 The allowed string content is digital number or asterisk ().